 - Henry Kvinge, Grayson Jorgenson, Davis Brown, Charles Godfrey and Tegan Emerson.
 Neural frames: A Tool for Studying the Tangent Bundles Underlying Image Datasets and How Deep Learning Models Process Them (2022).

 - Charles Godfrey, Elise Bishoff, Myles Mckay, Davis Brown, Grayson Jorgenson, Henry Kvinge and Eleanor Byler.
-Convolutional networks inherit frequency sensitivity from image statistics (2022).
+Testing predictions of representation cost theory with CNNs (2022).
+Code available at https://github.com/pnnl/frequency_sensitivity.

 - Higher direct images of ideal sheaves (2022).